MUSEQuBES: Mapping the distribution of neutral hydrogen around low-redshift galaxies: Summary

-0.2cm \item The power-law index of the REW-profile is correlated with stellar mass, with a steeper slope for higher mass galaxies (Figs.~ \ref{fig:m-b stack} \& \ref{fig:m-b stack_cont}).
-The REW-profiles of different mass bins converge at large $b$ but diverge at large $b/R_{\rm vir}$.
+0.2cm \item The power-law index of the $W_r$-profile is correlated with stellar mass, with a steeper slope for higher mass galaxies (Figs.~ \ref{fig:m-b stack} \& \ref{fig:m-b stack_cont}).
+The $W_r$-profiles of different mass bins converge at large $b$ but diverge at large $b/R_{\rm vir}$.

-0.2cm \item Using an $F$--test we found that a log-linear (or Gaussian) + power-law model to the REW-profile fits better than a single component power-law.
+0.2cm \item Using an $F$--test we found that a log-linear (or Gaussian) + power-law model to the $W_{r,500}$-profile fits better than a single component power-law.
 The log-linear (or Gaussian) component is only prominent at $b \lesssim R_{\rm vir}$ (Fig.~\ref{fig:lit fit}).
-We interpret the small-scale and power-law component as representing the 1- and 2-halo terms, respectively.
+We interpret the small-scale and power-law components as representing the 1- and 2-halo terms, respectively.